-The Title IX Coordinator serves as the Crime and Safety Coordinator.
+The Title IX Coordinator serves as the Crime and Safety Officer.
 All Community Training is supplemented based on his continuous training in Crime and Safety Prevention which is provided to the community at large.
 This training is provided at least Bi-Annually with emphasis on nationally recognized period regarding crime and safety, including red ribbon week, domestic violence awareness month, etc. Prior training will be made available to the entire MyComputerCareer employee and staff, with initial notification per the school catalog.
+This Crime and Safety Officer will be maintaining training and development on current updates in regulatory requirements through active participation in Department of Education Guidance, Clery Foundation training, and other training as made available through industry recognized professionals, associations, or legal offices.